VIBE AMBASSADORS PROJECT

 At VIBE Youth CIC, we believe that real change begins with real voices, especially those of young people who have lived through adversity and transformation.
-The Ambassador Project is our flagship youth leadership and empowerment programme, developed to unlock the potential of young people, particularly those from marginalised, underserved, or excluded communities.
+VIBES AMBASSADORS PROJECT is our flagship youth leadership and empowerment programme, developed to unlock the potential of young people, particularly those from marginalised, underserved, or excluded communities.

 This project isn’t just about giving young people a platform, it’s about equipping them with the tools, language, and confidence to use it meaningfully.

-The Ambassador Project is a peer-led development journey designed to cultivate future leaders, change-makers, and community advocates.
-It supports young people aged 13–25 to grow in emotional resilience, communication, and leadership, while offering them a safe space to explore their identity, challenge injustice, and channel their lived experiences into positive social action.
+What is VIBES AMBASSADORS PROJECT?
+A peer-led development journey designed to cultivate future leaders, change-makers, and community advocates.
+It supports young people aged 16–25 to grow in emotional resilience, communication, and leadership, while offering them a safe space to explore their identity, challenge injustice, and channel their lived experiences into positive social action.

 Ambassadors are mentored by experienced youth workers, coaches, and facilitators who guide them through a structured programme combining: